Best Automation Workflows for Virtual Assistants: Tools, Stack & Complete System (2026)

 Best for: executive VAs, sales support VAs, VAs managing client acquisition.

-New contact created OR status changes
+OR deal/lead status changes

 ACTION 1: ClickUp — Create task